-- 1 Enter the user menu (see page 29). - 2 Select the White Balance option.
-In turn visit each color and ensure that they are all returned to 255.
+- 1 Enter the user menu (see page 26). - 2 Select the White Balance option.
+In turn visit each color and ensure that they are all returned to 255 different sets of Aria units.
+Unity fixtures are shipped with the wireless system disabled and the radio channel set to 0 as standard.
+For more details about choosing the most suitable radio channel, see page 45.